brenton-crowley/workout-cards-objc/README.md

 -- Getting views positioned correctly.
 -- Loading a custom view in a ViewController (took a while to find this solution.)
 -- At this stage, I would struggle to create a view programmatically in Objective-C.
+- Hilariously, I was trying to add workoutCards as subViews to a horizontal stack contained within a scrollView.
+Then I recalled CollectionViews.

 ## Known issues
 - Does not account for memory management (dealloc etc.).